ursi-2020/technical-base/doc/scheduler.md

 host: string => The app targetted by the scheduled task.
 ```
 ```
-url: string => URL in the targetted app. (you need to give the URL of a POST request that you create in YOUR code, the scheduler will call this request each recurrence)
+url: string => URL in the targetted app.
+(you need to give the URL of a POST request that you create in YOUR code, the scheduler will call this request at each occurences)
 ```
 ```
 time: datetime objet => The time at which the task should be executed.